-BOSTON — August 15, 2014 - Blue Cross Blue Shield of Massachusetts (BCBSMA), Inc. and Blue Cross Blue Shield of Massachusetts HMO Blue, Inc., announced its second quarter 2014 financial results today and reported a combined after-tax net loss of $32.2 million.
-The results reflect an operating loss of $46.7 million, which includes an estimated $15 million in taxes and fees to support the Affordable Care Act (ACA), offset by $15.9 million in investment income.
-BCBSMA is the leading private health plan in Massachusetts with 2.8 million members.
+BOSTON — August 11, 2015 — Blue Cross Blue Shield of Massachusetts, Inc. and Blue Cross Blue Shield of Massachusetts HMO Blue, Inc. (Blue Cross), announced its second quarter 2015 financial results today and reported a combined after-tax net loss of $26.8 million.
+The results reflect an operating loss of $51.8 million which includes an estimated $10.5 million in taxes and fees to support the Affordable Care Act (on top of the $87 million recorded in the first quarter).
+The results are offset by $25 million in investment, other income and income taxes.
+Blue Cross is the leading private health plan in Massachusetts with 2.8 million members.

-BCBSMA recently announced that for the third straight year administrative spending was below state and federal requirements1.
-Under state and federal law, health plans are required to spend a significant portion of each premium dollar on the medical care of its members.
-These standards help keep profits and administrative expenses low, and ensure members get high value care for their premiums.
+For the fourth straight year, Blue Cross' administrative spending was below state and federal requirements.1 Under state and federal law, health plans are required to spend a significant portion of each premium dollar on the medical care of its members.
+Health plans that don't meet these benchmarks are required to issue rebates to their customers.
 Massachusetts' standards for individuals and small businesses are the highest in the nation.
-BCBSMA consistently exceeds state and federal standards by spending less than 10% of every premium dollar on administrative expenses.
+Blue Cross consistently exceeds state and federal standards by spending more than 90 percent of every premium dollar on its members' medical care.

 About Blue Cross Blue Shield of Massachusetts